proofdock/chaos-support/README.md

 # Support for the Proofdock Chaos Engineering Platform and Chaos Tools

-This project is intented to give you a place to communicate with us when our Chaos Engineering Platform or the Chaos tools have bugs, failures or you have feature requests to us.
-Reach out to us via the Issues button.
+This project is intented to give you a place.
+Communicate with us in case of bugs, failures or you have feature requests.
+Reach out to us and create an issue.

 Alternatively you can contact us via support@proofdock.io.
-We're here to help.
+We are happy to help.